Fungal Nail Infections

 People with diabetes, psoriasis, poor circulation or a weakened immune system may be more susceptible to fungal nail infections.
 Those who have to wash their hands regularly, live in a humid climate or smoke can also be more likely to become infected.
 Once infected, the nails can become thickened and discoloured, turning a yellow, green, white or black colour.
 Left untreated, further symptoms may develop, such as the nail becoming damaged or dislodged from the bed.

-You can find out whether you require fungal nail treatment by using our simple consultation service.
-Our GMC-registered doctors are ready and waiting to review your case.
+You can order fungal nail treatment online by using our simple consultation service.
+Our GMC-registered doctors are available to review your case.
 Once approved, your prescription will be safely and securely dispensed from our UK-based pharmacy.
 You can then expect to receive your treatment within one working day.

 Types of Treatment